Make an Owl Craft with texture and details following our step-by-step directions and supply list including cupcake liners, scissors, & glue.

 Orange, Brown, and Black Craft Paper

-Have child glue the branch to a black piece of paper.
-Have child glue a standard sized cupcake liner right above their branch.
-Have child glue the cupcake liner with the crescent shape cut out opening to the top of the page (like it’s going to catch water) to make the owls head.
+Have your child glue the branch to a black piece of paper.
+Then glue a standard-sized cupcake liner right above their branch.
+Next, have your child glue the cupcake liner with the crescent shape cut-out opening to the top of the page (like it’s going to catch water) to make the owl’s head.

-Have child open up a mini cupcake liner and draw ruffled feathers on it.
-Have child glue it to the bottom cupcake liner.
-Have child glue two mini cupcake liners to the head to make the owls eyes.
+Have your child open up a mini cupcake liner and draw ruffled feathers on it.
+Have your child glue it to the bottom cupcake liner.
+Now glue two mini cupcake liners to the head to make the owl’s eyes.

-Have child glue the googly eyes onto the mini cupcake liners.
-Have child cut out a small orange triangle and glue it to the owls face.
-Have child glue the crescent shape to the paper to make the moon.
+Have your child glue the googly eyes onto the mini cupcake liners.
+Then cut out a small orange triangle and glue it to the owl’s face.
+Have your child glue the crescent shape to the paper to make the moon.